Previous Page Next Page

 3171.1 When Not to Use the I&R Non-FPS Criminal Matter Referred to Law

-The intake specialist completes a different type of I&R when either of the following occurs:
+The intake specialist completes a different type of I&R when any of the following occurs:

-• The reporter is the law enforcement agency with criminal jurisdiction.
-In this case, the intake specialist completes an I&R Clearly Not Reportable Re: Children or I&R Clearly Not Reportable Re: Elder/Disabled Adult when there is no open case.
+• The reporter is the law enforcement agency with criminal jurisdiction, and there is no abuse, neglect, or exploitation where DFPS has jurisdiction.
+In this case, the intake specialist completes an I&R Clearly Not Reportable Re: Children or I&R Clearly Not Reportable Re: Elder/Disabled Adult when there is no open case and no other I&R type applies.
 The intake specialist closes these reports without IMPACT automatically sending it back to law enforcement.

-• The intake specialist called the law enforcement agency because the situation required immediate attention.
-He or she completes an I&R Clearly Not Reportable Re: Children or I&R Clearly Not Reportable Re: Elder/Disabled Adult when there is no open case.
+• The intake specialist called the law enforcement agency, because the situation required immediate attention.
+The intake specialist completes an I&R Clearly Not Reportable Re: Children or I&R Clearly Not Reportable Re: Elder/Disabled Adult when there is no open case.
 The intake specialist documents the call to law enforcement in the narrative and closes these reports without IMPACT automatically sending it back to law enforcement.
 See 2145 Law Enforcement Welfare Check.
+If there is an open case, see 3120 I&R to Existing Case.

 • When the criminal activity occurs out-of-state, see 3173 Matter Referred On.